 Ngozi Louis Uzomah

-He is a doctorate researcher in the Department of Geography of the University of Nigeria.
+Ngozi Louis Uzomah holds a PhD in Population Geography from the University of Nigeria Nsukka.
 His PhD thesis is on return migration of Cameroonian refugees in Nigeria.
 He has a keen interest in cross-border activities in West Africa and the Sahel region.
 A founder of a Nigerian based research firm, Global Investigators of Migration, Borders, Security, Development, and Beyond (GIMBOS PLUS) where he serves as the lead consultant.
-He has researched and published on migration in the ECOWAS region; EU border externalization and migration control in Africa; and African Continental Free Trade Agreement.
+He has researched on refugees in Nigeria and published on migration in the ECOWAS region; EU border externalization and migration control in Africa; and African Continental Free Trade Agreement.
 Ngozi’s areas of research connects between migration and security.
 A consultant for Global Initiative Transnational Organized Crime on the mapping of conflict hotspots in Nigeria and Cameroon and on the connection between illicit weapons, organized crime and conflict in South East Nigeria.
 He has also consulted for University of West Bohemia on migration and terrorism in Nigeria; smuggling and trafficking through Niger/Nigeria border; the activities of Boko Haram and ISWAP insurgents in the Lake Chad borderlands; and irregular migration from Nigeria through Niger Republic to countries in North Africa.

 He has membership with several networks and academic bodies including International Association for the Study of Forced Migration (IASFM); Association for Borderlands Studies (ABS); Population Association of America (PAA);Association for the Promotion of African Studies (APAS); Association of Nigerian Geographers (ANG); and he is in the editorial team of West Africa Working Group of migration-control.info